abbotto/etherdelta-docker/README.md

 # [EtherDelta](https://etherdelta.com/) for Docker

-Run the [EtherDelta](https://github.com/etherdelta/etherdelta.github.io) exchange UI from a Docker container on your local machine.
+Run the [EtherDelta](https://github.com/etherdelta/etherdelta.github.io) exchange UI from a Docker container on your local machine

 ## Getting started